PM490/ArduinoTimeSplit/README.md

 ![TimeSplit Diagram](https://raw.githubusercontent.com/PM490/ArduinoTimeSplit/master/Images/TimeSplit.png)

 ####Actions
 The diagram shows the relationship between the classes part of the library.
-At the completion of each time segment _Thread or Block_, a function is called to _servicing that class_. __SvcCall__ Class provides the infrastructure for fulfilling services on time events (__TimeThread, TimeDownTimer, TimePeriod, and StatusLED__).
+At the completion of each time segment _Thread or Block_, a function is called to _servicing that object_. __SvcCall__ Class provides the infrastructure for fulfilling services on time events (__TimeThread, TimeDownTimer, TimePeriod, and StatusLED__).
 Additionally, __TimePeriod__ is also serviced at the start of the period by __SvcStartCall__.

 ####indicatorLED
 When working with Arduino, is always helpful to have a simple status LED.
 As part of the implementation of Threads, the library also includes a StatusLED Class.
 The service of __StatusLED__ is explicit, providing flexibility to where in  __loop()___ is performed.